Normal People (TV series): Critical response

-The series has received positive reviews.
+The series was widely praised.
 On Rotten Tomatoes, the series has a 91% rating, with an average score of 8.2/10 based on 91 reviews.
 The site's critical consensus reads, "Anchored by Daisy Edgar-Jones and Paul Mescal's vulnerable performances, Normal People is at once intimate and illuminating, beautifully translating the nuances of its source material."
 On Metacritic, the series has a score of 82 out of 100, based on reviews from 25 critics, indicating "universal acclaim".

 In a positive review for Variety, Caroline Framke wrote: "With its trifecta of elegant writing, directing, and acting, Normal People is just as bleak and uncompromising as Rooney's novel, making you both crave and dread knowing—or perhaps more accurately, experiencing—what happens."
 NPR's Linda Holmes praised the main cast's performances and their chemistry, writing, "[Mescal and Edgar-Jones] have the vulnerability it takes to maintain confidence.
 They've both figured out how to put a particular warmth in their eyes when they're able to find those connected moments, like a light that flips on.
 [Mescal] is a stunning talent for someone who is genuinely just starting out in television — it's a treat to see [the actors] work so well together".

 In a negative review, Jessa Crispin of The Guardian called the series "a gutless soap opera for millennials" and wrote the series is a "dull, tedious reworking of a romance plot as old as time".
 Crispin also criticized its unrealistic depiction of university freshmen, casting of older actors to play teenagers, and lack of depth, writing, "[Normal People] analyzes itself with offhand comments so you don't have to do any thinking."
 In another negative review, Matt Fagerholm of RogerEbert.com compared Normal People to "being stuck on a bad date that refuses to end", criticizing its writing, Mescal's casting, and its "cowardly" and "unforgivable" characters, calling Marianne a "despairing addition to an array of submissive heroines routinely defined by the men in their lives" and concluded that the series is "a frustrating, fractured romance between an inarticulate weakling and a woman who deserves much better".

 The series received controversy for its nudity and sex scenes: while the work of Ita O'Brien as the show's intimacy coordinator was praised, some viewers called in to complain on Liveline, arguing the nudity was excessive or inappropriate.
 The series also received controversy by excluding overt mentions of The Communist Manifesto and The Golden Notebook: Rooney, who describes herself as a Marxist, included overt mentions of those books in her original novel.